Fabian Stankowicz: History

 Fabian returned to the services of the Avengers, but was laid off when the Avengers apparently died fighting Onslaught.
 Fabian refused to believe that the Avengers are disbanding and was convinced that new heroes must take their place.
 He spent his time salvaging Sentinel technology left behind from Onslaught's attack.
 During his work, he lost some weight and grew a beard.
 He ran into Edwin Jarvis on the streets and alarmed him by his mutterings and appearance.
 Fabian designed a cybernetic helmet to control the Sentinels he had rebuilt into the Protectorate that is modeled after the Avengers.
 But the Sentinel programming began to take effect on Fabian's fragile psyche ended up falling under the program's control.
 The Protectorate set out to defend New York, but their Sentinel programming was still active regarding the Avengers as foes due to the fact that they had mutants on their team.
 Edwin Jarvis suspected that Fabian was behind this and located him in a warehouse where the Protectorate had been built.
 Edwin Jarvis made Fabian realize that the Avengers had returned and was mortified that he was their enemy.
 Fabian then had Edwin Jarvis remove his helmet and smash the motherboard controlling the Protectorate.
-Fabian was reunited with the Avengers and was sent to the hospital where he apologized to them for what he had done.
+Fabian was reunited with the Avengers and was sent to the hospital.